shawnmcknight/react-scrollbar-size/README.md

 | `width` | The current width of the vertical scrollbar. |
 | `height` | The current height of the horizontal scrollbar. |

-## Examples
+### Example
-To see a live example, follow these [instructions](https://github.com/STORIS/react-scrollbar-size/blob/master/examples/README.md).
+To see a live example, follow these [instructions](https://github.com/STORIS/react-scrollbar-size/blob/master/example/README.md).

 ### TypeScript
 ```tsx